-Through its commitment to promoting education at all levels—from K-12 through faculty and postdoctoral researchers—Oak Ridge Associated Universities (ORAU) is helping to address national workforce trends and science education needs by:
+Through its commitment to promoting education at all levels—from K-12 through faculty and postdoctoral researchers—ORAU is helping to address national workforce trends and science education needs by:

 Learn more about how ORAU is making a difference in improving education, research and innovation in the United States by browsing through some of science education success stories listed below:

 Under the direction of DOE, ORAU programmers implemented a redesign of the web application system for internships and fellowships.
 The Science Undergraduate Laboratory Internship, Community College Internship, and Visiting Faculty programs were incorporated into the new system and more than 2,100 applications were processed in FY13.